 Plan for lots of active play.

 Provide stimulating awake time with new activities.
-This doesn’t mean that you have to come up with creative new ideas every day.
-Try things like going for a walk and looking for new flowers, making an obstacle course, reading books, visiting the library, cooking together, playing in the sink, or building a tower out of blocks.
-Keeping that body and brain active truly does help with consolidated sleep.
+This doesn’t mean you have to come up with creative new ideas every day.
+Try things like going for a walk and looking for flowers, making an obstacle course, reading books, visiting the library, cooking together, playing in the sink, or building a tower out of blocks – check out these activities and developmental toys for more ideas.
+Keeping that body and brain active truly helps with consolidated sleep.

 Be mindful of big transitions.

 Avoid too many new challenges at once.
 I know that the milestone of turning two makes it feel like your toddler is suddenly “big.”
 This can often lead to big transitions.
 Go slowly as you navigate potty training, eliminating the pacifier, moving out of the crib, etc. It doesn't have to be done NOW.
 Take your time, and if possible, try to follow your toddler’s lead.

 Note: Now isn’t the best time to move out of the crib for most.

 If you’ll be adding a baby to your family, it may help to avoid other major changes during the few months before and after the new baby’s arrival.

 Don’t start habits you don’t want to maintain.
 Inconsistency combined with limit testing and the desire for control can create long-term struggles.
 Hold firm to your boundaries: It will pay off for months to come!

 What if sleep is still a struggle for my 2 year old?

 I have a class that can help!
 My Toddler Sleep Training helps your toddler become a great sleeper and meets them where they are developmentally using a holistic, customizable, and connection-driven approach.
 My goal is to get your toddler sleeping through the night and your family thriving through the toddler years.